learn-co-curriculum/react-ts-typescript-intro/README.md

 ```

 With this code, we've introduced a key feature of TypeScript, **type annotation**.
-THe following syntax `firstNumber: number` specifies the type of the variable `firstNumber`
+The syntax `firstNumber: number` specifies the type of the variable `firstNumber`
 as a `number`, which means that the TypeScript compiler will warn us if anyone
 tries to call the method with parameters that are not of type `number`.

 It achieves the same functionality as our JavaScript workaround (with the `typeof`